James L. Walker

 Walker was one of the main contributors to Benjamin Tucker's Liberty.
 He worked out Egoism on his own some years before encountering the Egoist writings of Max Stirner, and was surprised with the similarities.
 He published the first twelve chapters of Philosophy of Egoism in the May 1890 to September 1891 issues of Egoism.
+It was first published in book form by his widow Katharine in 1905 with the assistance of Egoism editors Henry and Georgia Replogle, the former of whom contributed prefatory remarks and a biographical sketch of Walker.